 Initial Accreditation Training (IAT)

 Veterinarians applying for veterinary accreditation as well as those seeking to attend an Orientation Program will need to have completed IAT.
-IAT is Web-based and is comprised of an Introduction followed by three Veterinary Accreditation Lessons, four Emerging and Exotic Diseases of Animals Lessons, and seven Transboundary Disease Incursions.
+IAT is a Web-based program comprised of an Introduction followed by three Veterinary Accreditation Lessons, four Emerging and Exotic Diseases of Animals Lessons, and seven Transboundary Disease Incursions.
 The lessons and incursions each have a corresponding multiple choice quiz.
 A passing score of 80% on each of the 14 quizzes is required to earn an IAT Certificate of Completion.
 An IAT Certificate of Completion earned in the IAT Web course will be required for admission to the Orientation Program.
 Both IAT and the Orientation Program must be completed in order to apply for accreditation.

 For graduate and licensed veterinarians who have already received their degrees from a U.S. or foreign school or college of veterinary medicine and who are seeking veterinary accreditation for the first time, IAT is available only through the Area Office in the state where accreditation is sought.